keanuk/keanu-kerr-resume/keanu-kerr-resume.typ

     position: "Software Engineer",
     location: "Philadelphia, Pennsylvania",
     items: (
-      "Developed REST and RPC APIs using Go and integrated them with Postgres databases", "Led small team to create new API and migrated functionality from older project", "Deployed APIs as Docker images on Kubernetes platform" )
+      "Developed REST and gRPC APIs in Go, integrating with PostgreSQL databases for financial services", "Implemented features for loan processing, payment systems, and credit bureau reporting workflows", "Containerized and deployed microservices using Docker on Kubernetes infrastructure" )
   )